• Skip to main content

 Do not trade in your vehicle if you think it’s a lemon.
 If you do, you may be leaving thousands of dollars on the table.

 We receive telephone calls every day from people who are sick and tired of taking their new car to the dealership for repairs and sadly, by the time some people call us, they have already traded their lemon in for something new.
 It is completely understandable to want to get rid of a new vehicle plagued by numerous mechanical issues.
-However, by trading the vehicle in, you may be leaving quite a bit of money on the table.
+However, when you trade in your vehicle you may be leaving quite a bit of money on the table.

 Generally speaking, a new car loses about 10% of its value, on average, as soon as it’s driven off the lot.
 While there’s no set rate at which a vehicle will depreciate within the first year, many cars will lose up to 20% of their value the first year and gradually continue to decline every year after that.
 Factors that can affect a car’s depreciation rate include the make, model, year, type, and color.